Update: New Sunscreen Regulations Take Effect

 Primetime for fish and clear water is about 10 am-2 pm.
 The morning has the least wind.
 We like to be in the water by 10.
 It is warm and quiet, and the crowds have not arrived.
 Staying at a waterfront location, we just walked to good snorkeling.
 This should give you the most opportunity to see fish with the least effort.
 In April, we snorkeled every fair day and still had time for a great variety of activities.

 After heavy rain, the water can be murky.
 This is not the time to enter the water.
 Visibility will be poor.
 This is an agricultural island, and fertilizer drains down, particularly near rivers.
 Bacteria forms in these cases.
 The debris which flows after rain can attract sharks.
 This is a day for shopping, eating, and sightseeing.

 What about Sharks

 Not so much.
 150 people worldwide are killed by falling coconuts each year!
-Napping under the coconut tree sounds romantic but it is not a great idea.
-The average number of people killed in the world annually by shark bite is about 6.
+Napping under the coconut tree sounds romantic, but it is not a great idea.
+The average number of people killed in the world annually by shark bites is about 6.

 Other Safety Issues

 A Maui newspaper published a piece on cardiac issues, particularly with older swimmers.
 Snorkeling is easy and very relaxing for average swimmers.
 Basic fitness is required, and the medical article pointed out that when using the snorkel, air comes into the lungs a little more slowly.
 Sometimes panic complicates the problem.
 Stay Calm and Paddle On.

 It is important to stay near the shoreline and to look up on a regular basis.
 Don’t go in the water alone.
 The Hawaiians say, “Never turn your back on the Sea.”
 They are serious about this.
 Look out to sea when doing something as simple as taking off your flippers.
 This is simply a discipline we all need to develop.

 What to do With Your Small Valuables